 Most cases of adenomyosis — which depends on estrogen — are found in women in their 40s and 50s.
 Adenomyosis in these women could relate to longer exposure to estrogen compared with that of younger women.
-However, current research suggests that the condition might be common in younger women.
+However, current research suggests that the condition might also be common in younger women.

 If you often have prolonged, heavy bleeding during your periods, you can develop chronic anemia, which causes fatigue and other health problems.

 Although not harmful, the pain and excessive bleeding associated with adenomyosis can disrupt your lifestyle.
-You might avoid activities you've enjoyed in the past because you're in pain or you worry you might start bleeding.
+You might avoid activities you've enjoyed in the past because you're in pain or you worry that you might start bleeding.

 Your doctor may suspect adenomyosis based on: